Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Related Work

 Distribution alignment is a strategy used during student model training to match not only the outputs of the teacher model but also its underlying distributions.
 Existing approaches can be roughly categorized into logit-level alignment and feature-level alignment.
-Logit-level alignment aims to align the output distribution (e.g., softmax probabilities) of the teacher and student \cite{hinton2015distilling,zhao2022decoupled}.
+Logit-level alignment aims to align the output distribution (e.g., softmax probabilities) of the teacher and student \cite{hinton2015distilling,zhao2022decoupled,zeng2025normality}.
 For example, the multi-level logit distillation method \cite{jin2023multi} employs multi-level prediction alignment to facilitate instance prediction learning in the student model.
 Curriculum temperature \cite{li2023curriculum} introduces temperature scheduling for dynamically adjusting softening intensity across training phases, which smooths gradient flow.
 The feature-level distribution alignment matches the representation, which is often done by maximum mean discrepancy, contrastive, and correlation-based loss \cite{gou2021knowledge,chen2021wasserstein}.
 Notable advancements in feature-level distillation encompass DiffKD \cite{huang2023knowledge}, training diffusion denoisers with teacher features to enforce attention map congruence in critical regions; WCoRD \cite{chen2021wasserstein}, constructing global-local hybrid contrastive objectives with Wasserstein dual loss to align deep geometric structures.
 These alignment approaches have demonstrated effectiveness in knowledge transfer.
-However, they struggle to capture fine-grained information, resulting in limited generalization.
-To address this, instead of aligning representations directly as in prior work, we propose DDA, which leverages the decouple representation distillation to align the distributions over buckets, enabling the student to learn richer and more generalized knowledge.
+Although there are some attempts by applying the decoupled distillation on the classification task \cite{zhao2022decoupled,li2023decoupled,feng2024cross}.
+There is no work on semi-supervised regression that more emphasizes how pseudo-labels are leveraged effectively.
+Another difference of our method is that we incorporate the adaptive learnable weighting scheme specifically for the non-target alignment to further prevent the student from overfitting noisy pseudo-supervision.
+Meanwhile, the continuous-valued knowledge is incorporated into the distribution alignment on the basis of label distribution learning and alignment, to keep the regression magnitude information.